-The bank loan (drawn 2002) was an 18-year amortising loan from the European Investment Bank at a fixed rate of 5.12%, guaranteed by the parent undertaking, daa, and was fully repaid in August 2020.
 The bank loan (drawn 2011) is a 20-year amortising loan from the European Investment Bank at a fixed rate of 1.05%, payable semi-annually, guaranteed by the parent undertaking, daa.

 The loan notes and bank loans have been borrowed on an unsecured basis.